noisebridge/PythonClass/course/file-handling-and-json.md

 [open][https://docs.python.org/2/library/functions.html#open]

 2. So, what [modes](https://docs.python.org/2/library/functions.html#open) can we open a file in?
-    1. 'r' - read mode.
+    1. `r` - read mode.
 Read a file from the first byte.
 Cannot write.
-    2. 'w' - delete the whole file and start writing from the first byte.
+    2. `w` - delete the whole file and start writing from the first byte.
-    3. 'a' - append a file starting at the last byte.
+    3. `a` - append a file starting at the last byte.
-    4. 'rw' - read and write. be careful! if you read up to a point you can overwrite from there.
+    4. `rw` - read and write. be careful! if you read up to a point you can overwrite from there.
 This is challenging to use and you never really need it.
-    5. 'b' - must be added on to 'r', 'w', probably 'a' in windows.
-It means binary mode.
-Files could be interacted with as binary or as bytes.
+    5. `b` - the Windows platform considers text and binary files to be different, so we need to specify this if we are writing 'raw' bytes to a file on a Windows computer

-    6. Lets try using a file mode:
+Lets try using a file mode:

 ```python
 filename = 'output.txt'